-If you’ve been an avid reader of All Things Hair, then you know we’ve got a soft spot for box-braided looks.
-We love how they can instantly give previously hard-to-manage curls some heft and structure, while providing some feminine length and fullness.
+If you’ve been an avid reader of All Things Hair, you know we’ve got a soft spot for box-braids.
+We love how they can instantly give curls some structure.
+At the same time, they provide some feminine length and fullness.
 That said, we’re also digging how short box braids give you the best of both worlds, especially during the summer: frizz-proof hair in a trendy, low-maintenance and super-cute style.

 How to Create Short Box Braids Styles

 1. Wash hair thoroughly beforehand.